 Being one of the oldest stadiums in Europe is an impressive achievement.
 However, the Olimpiski National Sports Complex's modern appeal stems from substantial investments made in its renovation over the years.

 The most recent major renovation of the stadium took place in 2011, a year before Ukraine hosted the 2012 European Championship.
-During this championship, the stadium was the venue for the final match, where Italy was defeated 4-0 by Spain on 1 July 2012.
-Previously in 1980, the stadium hosted seven Olympic football matches, setting the stage for even larger competitions in the years that followed.
+During this championship, the venue hosted the final match on 1 July 2012.
+Italy was defeated 4-0 by Spain.
+Previously, in 1980, the stadium hosted seven Olympic football matches, setting the stage for even larger competitions in the years that followed.

-In 2018, Olimpic Stadium in Kvyiv hosted yet another major European final when Real Madrid defeated Liverpool 3-1 in the UEFA Champions League Final.
+In 2018, the Olympic Stadium in Kyiv hosted yet another major European final when Real Madrid defeated Liverpool 3-1 in the UEFA Champions League Final.
 None of these popular games came close to breaking the stadium's highest attendance record, which occurred on March 6, 1977, when 102,000 spectators watched a match between Dynamo Kyiv and Bayern Munich.

 12. Stadio Olimpico